 More Questions About Divorce?

 Download your free copy of What You Should Know Before Filing for Divorce for quick answers in plain language.

-Ilizna Esterhuyse, founder of iedivorce, divorce attorney at Viljoen Y Attorneys and author of What You Should Know Before Filing for Divorce is an admitted attorney of the High Court of South Africa, specializing in Divorce and Family Law matters.
+Nazli Williams, attorney at iedivorce, director at Patton Williams Attorneys and co-author of What You Should Know Before Filing for Divorce (2020 edition) is an admitted attorney of the High Court of South Africa, specialising in Divorce and Family Law matters.
 Her fields interest include Divorce Law, Family Law, Domestic Violence Law and International Divorce Law.
 Her vision is to demystify Family Law processes, helping good people in plain language and with great technology, to achieve remarkable results.